swethaaj/truck-hub-datastructure/README.md

 ## 			**************** IMPLEMENTATION DETAILS: *******************

-The above problem is solved using TRUCKHUB APP.
+The above problem is solved using TRUCKHUB Application.

--	TRUCKHUB is an APP implemented using Java in SpringBoot Framework.
+-	TRUCKHUB is an Application implemented using Java in SpringBoot Framework.
 -	The EndPoint URL to access the Application when application is up: `http://localhost:9090/`.